Toric $G$-Fano Threefolds: Introduction.

+where $g:=\dim |-K_X|-1$ is the genus of Fano variety $X$, $\rho(X)$ is the rank of the Picard group of $X$, $\#$ is the number in \cite{GRD}, $(\P^1)^n$ denotes the product of $n$ copies of $\P^1$ and $\boldsymbol{\mu}_2$ is generated by the involution that acts diagonally and faithfully on each factor. \end{theorem}

+All the toric Fano threefolds having at worst terminal singularities were classified by A. Kasprzyk.
+The classification is given purely in terms of convex polytopes associated with the varieties.
+One can find the classification algorithm of A. Kasprzyk in \cite{kasprzyk2006toric} and its output is available in \cite{GRD}.

-I am grateful to Yu.
-Prokhorov for introducing me to this topic and for invaluable advices.
-I am also grateful to C.~Shramov for useful conversations.
+{\bfseries Acknowledgments.} I am grateful to Yu.
+Prokhorov for introducing me to this topic and for invaluable advice.
+I am also grateful to C. Shramov for useful conversations, to I. Cheltsov for pointing me out a gap in the earlier version of Lemma \ref{gap} and to the referee for useful comments.
 This work was supported by the Foundation for the Advancement of Theoretical Physics and Mathematics ``BASIS''.